Skip to main content

 img_1.png

-Open the dependency page and select the installing tab; under the Import it section, you'll find the import statement.
+Open the dependency page and select the Installing tab; under the Import It section, you'll find the import statement.
 To copy, click the Copy to Clipboard icon.

-Add Pubspec Dependency to Custom Code: Guide
+Add Pubspec Dependency to Custom Code: Example Guide

 In this example, we are using the flutter_rating_bar dependency to create a ProductRatingBar custom widget for our Product pages.
 See how we utilize the example code from pub.dev and add the customized widget in FlutterFlow: